Dominic-studios/.github/profile/README.md

 ### 🌐 **Full-Stack Web & Other Projects**

-We don’t just build websites; we create **ecosystems**.
+I don’t just build websites; I create **ecosystems**.
 Explore our full-stack applications that combine front-end finesse with back-end power.

 #### 1. **Student-Portal-Using-WindowsForm**
    - A comprehensive **Student Portal** built with **C#** and **Windows Forms**, making **student data management** a breeze.